Measuring irreversibility from learned representations of biological patterns: Methods

 \subsection{Rho data acquisition}

-Experimental videos of Rho-GTP wave patterns were obtained from a previous study~\cite{tan2020topological}.
+Experimental videos of Rho-GTPase patterns were obtained from previous studies~\cite{liu2021topological,tan2020topological}.
 In brief, \textit{Patiria miniata} (bat sea star) oocytes were extracted and washed with filtered seawater.
-Two constructs, eGFP-rGBD for labeling Rho-GTP molecules and Ect2-T808A-mCherry for generating excitable Rho-GTP cortical waves, were microinjected into the cytoplasm of the oocytes before incubation overnight at $15^\circ C$.
-Microinjected oocytes were treated with 10 $\mu$M 1-methyl adenine solution to induce meiosis and then loaded into customized polydimethylsiloxane (PDMS) chambers to minimize positional drift during imaging.
-To collect near-membrane Z-stack signals, time-lapse confocal images were acquired using a ×40/NA 1.3 oil Plan Apochromat objective with appropriate laser lines and emission filters.
-Ten steady-state Rho patterns were recorded during ten contraction events over seven oocytes.
+Two constructs, eGFP-rGBD for labeling Rho-GTP molecules and Ect2-T808A-mCherry for generating excitable Rho-GTPase cortical patterns, were microinjected into the cytoplasm of the oocytes before incubation overnight at $15^\circ C$.
+Microinjected oocytes were treated with 10 $\mu$M 1-methyl adenine solution to induce meiosis.
+The oocyte in Fig.~\ref{fig:azide_results} was loaded into an open chamber constructed from glass and gas-permeable polymer (ibidi sticky-Slide) coverslips, while oocytes in Fig.~\ref{fig:phase_digaram} were loaded into customized polydimethylsiloxane (PDMS) chambers to minimize positional drift.
+Time-lapse images of the ooctye in Fig.~\ref{fig:azide_results} were collected using $\times$60/NA 1.4 oil Plan Apochromat objective on a custom imaging setup.
+Following half an hour of imaging with steady-state Rho patterning, the oocyte was treated with the metabolic inhibitor sodium azide NaN$_3$ (Sigma 71289).
+Four consecutive half-hour patterns were then recorded.
+Near-membrane Z-stack signals were collected for time-lapse confocal images of the oocyte in Fig.~\ref{fig:phase_digaram} using $\times$40/NA 1.3 oil Plan Apochromat objective with appropriate laser lines and emission filters.
+The ten steady-state Rho patterns in Fig.~\ref{fig:phase_digaram} were recorded during ten contraction events over seven oocytes.